 New Zealand's only native species of sea grass, Zostera capricorni, is a flowering marine plant which colonises soft sediment in estuaries and some coastal rocky platforms.
 The plant is very hardy and able to tolerate both low and high salinity (salinity refers to salt content of water) waters, and being exposed to the air at low tide.

-For more information about Seagrass in Tauranga Harbour read our Tauranga Harbour fact sheets
+For more information about sea grass in Tauranga Harbour read our Tauranga Harbour sea grass fact sheet (yet to be updated based on March 2016 report).

 Sea grass beds have high ecological value and contribute to the harbour ecosystem in terms of: